 Hire a Skilled Law Firm

 Advice from a good immigration lawyer is imperative for international students seeking work authorization.
-The knowledgeable attorneys at Sam Shihab & Associates can help foreign nationals as well as their employers by providing sound legal advice and services.
+The knowledgeable attorneys at Shihab Burke, LLC, Attorneys At Law can help foreign nationals as well as their employers by providing sound legal advice and services.
 Our offices are in Dublin and Columbus, Ohio and in Troy, Michigan, but we also work with clients from all parts of the world.
-From anywhere in the world, feel free to phone or email one of our skilled attorneys at Sam Shihab & Associates, so we can talk about your specific visa needs and options.
+From anywhere in the world, feel free to phone or email one of our skilled attorneys at Shihab Burke, LLC, Attorneys At Law, so we can talk about your specific visa needs and options.